-Over the years, I’ve had the pleasure of working with brands such as Holt Renfrew, Home Depot, Globe & Mail and Bell as a front-end developer at top digital agencies, Teehan+Lax and Nurun.
+I’ve worked with brands such as Holt Renfrew, Home Depot, Globe & Mail, KFC and Bell at top digital agencies, Teehan+Lax and Razorfish (formerly Nurun).
 The projects ranged from creating front-end templates, mobile prototypes and web apps.
-My stint at a software company, Field ID, involved overhauling the in-house web app’s front-end architecture and creating a customized framework.
+As the lead front-end developer at software company, Field ID, I overhauled the in-house web app’s front-end architecture and created a customized framework.

 Oh yeah, I still don’t have a car.